 Every college and university has a unique culture, with differing strengths and varying needs.
-Just as there is no single, perfect path to recovery, there is no one, linear approach to building a collegiate recovery program (CRP).
-CRPs help students obtain their education while having the resources, community, and supports they need to maintain their recovery in college.
+Just as there is no single, perfect path to recovery, there is no one, linear approach to supporting students in recovery and their allies.
+One way to establish a recovery-supportive campus community is through building a collegiate recovery program (CRP).
+CRPs are institutionally supported initiatives dedicated to helping students obtain their education while having the resources, community, and support they need to maintain their recovery in college.

-- Identify dedicated physical space on campus for students in recovery to meet, fellowship, and seek support.
+- Identify dedicated physical space on campus for students in recovery to meet, seek fellowship, and receive support.

-- It is essential for CRPs to have a community of students to provide peer support to one another.
+- It is often said that you can’t have a collegiate recovery program without a collegiate recovery community.
+It is essential for CRPs to have a network of students to provide peer support to one another.
 Peer support provides a sense of belonging, community, fun, accountability, and leadership opportunities while pursuing their education.

-- It is prudent that a peer supportive community is cultivated with a culture of recovery, structure, inclusion, and support.
+- It is prudent that a peer support community is cultivated with a culture of recovery, structure, inclusion, and support.

-- ie. 12-Step; Medication Assisted Recovery; Faith Based approaches; Secular Recovery approaches.
+- e.g., 12-Step; Medication Assisted Recovery; Faith Based approaches; Secular Recovery approaches.

 - Stages range from:

 - Early recovery (requiring greater levels of structure and support).

 - Sustained recovery (allowing greater autonomy, but still able to benefit from CRP resources and supports).